 Blame is defined as assigning responsibility for a fault or wrong.
 We blame others for a number of events: so and so made us late, she made me feel guilty, they pressured me to make a decision, he made me explode with rage.
-Blaming others leads to several unhelpful emotions like resentment, anger, and hatred.
+Blaming others leads to several unhelpful emotions, such as resentment, anger, and hatred.
 We blame others for our behaviors, our thoughts, and our feelings that are negative.
 I have yet to meet anyone who blames people for the good things that happen in our lives.

 When we blame others, we refuse responsibility for our contributions to the problem.
-Blaming other people is an easy out, and an easy way for us to continue our behaviors which may or may not be the source of the problem we’re hoping to put on someone else.
-This denial of responsibility also denies us of control of a given situation.
-Once I blame the MTA employee, the barista who makes my coffee at a snail’s pace, my partner, my upbringing, my therapist, I can no longer change my circumstances because I’m thinking “Well, I didn’t do anything to cause my problem; This was all her fault.”
+Blaming other people is an easy out, and an easy way for us to continue our behaviors which may be the source of the problem we’re hoping to put on someone else.
+This denial of responsibility also denies us control of a given situation.
+Once I blame the MTA employee, the barista who makes my coffee at a snail’s pace, my partner, my upbringing, or my therapist, I can no longer change my circumstances because I’m thinking “Well, I didn’t do anything to cause my problem; This was all her fault.”
 Blaming others keeps us from seeing ways we can alter our behavior to achieve a desired outcome, it leaves us powerless, and it stunts our personal growth.

 2. Change the ways in which you view mistakes.
 Instead of viewing errors as failures to be blamed on others, try to see them as opportunities for self-improvement.
 By acknowledging your responsibility, you are more able to learn from your mistakes and gain greater control of your life.

 3. See a therapist.
 As stated earlier in this blog, people who blame often have a fragile sense of self-worth.
 They believe they can’t make a mistake, as doing so would mean they are flawed.
-Seeing a therapist will help you work towards accepting your human fallibility and capacity for error without degrading yourself or actively avoiding holding yourself accountable.
+Seeing a therapist will help you work towards accepting your human fallibility and capacity for error without degrading yourself or avoiding holding yourself accountable.